CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/purview/010-intro.md

 ## Monitor Events

 CluedIn updates Microsoft Purview entities when specific actions are carried out by a user in CluedIn.
 The supported actions are as follows:

-- Adding or removing a CluedIn Data Source or Enrichers
+- Adding or removing a CluedIn data source or enrichers.

-- Adding, updating, reprocessing or removing a CluedIn Stream
+- Adding, updating, reprocessing or removing a CluedIn stream.

-- Adding, updating or removing a CluedIn Export Target
+- Adding, updating or removing a CluedIn export target.

 ## Sync Purview glossaries to CluedIn vocabularies